 Petco Park Food

 “Where to eat at Petco Park?” is one of the most common questions that we get.
-Petco Park food has been getting rave reviews from San Diego fans ever since it’s opening.
+Petco Park food has been getting rave reviews from San Diego fans ever since its opening.
 Let’s take a look at three of our favorite places to eat at Petco Park.
-Breakfast at the Park- A very unique program that the Padres offer before all Sunday home games is there Breakfast at the Park program.
-Fans can eat breakfast in the “Park in the Park” area, in the outfield and by home plate for a low price.
-This is highly recommended for anyone traveling to see the Padres as you can eat early and come back later to enjoy some of the other great food that Petco Park has to offer.
-Anthony’s Fish Grotto- For those people who are looking for a different kind of ballpark food can’t go wrong with Anthony’s Fish Grotto.
-One of the most popular seafood restaurants in the San Diego area brings there specialty items to Petco Park.
-Shrimp, Calamari and chowder are just some of the great seafood you can get at Anthony’s Fish Grotto.
-Hall of Fame Bar and Grill- If you like sports bars, you will love the Hall of Fame Bar and Grill.
+Breakfast at the Park - A unique program that the Padres offer before all Sunday home games is their Breakfast at the Park program.
+Fans can eat breakfast in the “Park in the Park” area, in the outfield, and by home plate for a low price.
+This is highly recommended for anyone traveling to see the Padres as you can eat early and come back later to enjoy some of the other great food Petco Park offers.
+Anthony’s Fish Grotto - Those looking for a different kind of ballpark food can’t go wrong with Anthony’s Fish Grotto.
+One of the most popular seafood restaurants in the San Diego area brings its specialty items to Petco Park.
+Shrimp, Calamari, and chowder are just some of the great seafood you can get at Anthony’s Fish Grotto.
+Hall of Fame Bar and Grill - If you like sports bars, you will love the Hall of Fame Bar and Grill.
 The great thing about this place is that you can reserve a table for part of the game no matter where your seats are in the park.
-One good idea is to buy some really cheap tickets and spend ½ of the game in this great establishment; it’s a win/win for a cheap price.
+One good idea is to buy some cheap tickets and spend ½ of the game in this great establishment; it’s a win/win for a low price.

-Petco Park has a unique look when compared to other parks as they try to replicate the San Diego landscape within the stadium.
-We highly recommend this stadium as it has some of the cheapest prices for tickets and food out of all of the MLB parks.
+Petco Park has a unique look compared to other parks as they try to replicate the San Diego landscape within the stadium.
+We highly recommend this stadium as it has some of the lowest prices for tickets and food out of all of the MLB parks.